 Information for all 6.4L models

-When you buy Diesel Conversion Specialists’ parts we include year specific installation instructions.
-This includes wiring instructions for customers using the 12 valve 6BT or the ‘98.5-‘02 24 valve Cummins engines, or if you would prefer, you can opt to have us do the bulk of the wiring work for you by sending in your 6.4 engine harness to be modified, as we do with the ‘03 and newer Cummins engines.
+When you buy Diesel Conversion Specialists’ parts we include installation instructions.
+DCS can also do the bulk of the wiring work for you by sending in your engine harnesses to be modified.

 These transmissions work very well in the conversion.
 The advantages of using the Ford factory TCM are that you keep the tow/haul function, retain your factory diagnostics with regard to the transmission, and the shift quality adaptive learning remains functional.
 The stock transmission harness is utilized with no additional wiring.
 We recommend our tuning services for the Ford TCM to assure proper transmission operation and to get the most from your conversion.
 Be certain to complete your conversion, per our instruction manual, before driving your truck.
 A service fee of $450.00 will apply for the tuning support, plus an SCT tuner will also be necessary (DCS is an Authorized Dealer).
 We offer two different options; the SCT X4 and the SCT Livewire TS.
 Data logs recorded by the customer are required for our Tuning Technicians to tune your transmission to its fullest potential when mated with a Cummins engine.
 The data logs also allow the Tuning Technicians to confirm proper installation and all necessary signals are present.

 *Note: It is strongly suggested that you have the PCM in your truck flashed to the most recent factory firmware version.
 A best-case scenario is to do so prior to converting, although your truck can still be flashed after the conversion if need be.
 If you are the original owner, you should have received communications from the manufacturer regarding these updates.